-The robustness tests roughly group the models in three classes. hubert-L and w2v2-L-robust are more robust than all other models, CNN14 is less robust than all other models, and the remaining models pass a similar number of robustness tests.
+The robustness tests roughly group the models in three classes. w2v2-L-robust, wavlm, w2v2-L-vox, and hubert-L are more robust than all other models, CNN14 and axlstm are less robust than all other models, and the remaining models pass a similar number of robustness tests. data2vec is close to the first group and shows highest robustness for valence, but does not achieve a similar performance for arousal, dominance, and emotional categories.
+When comparing the models data2vec, w2v2-L, hubert-b, w2v2-b, which are all pre-trained on the same dataset, we see that larger models are more robust than smaller models.